jmoenig/Snap/DEVLOG.md

     * metaprogramming support for clor type variadic variables slots (number: 14, spec: "scriptVars", mnemonic: "vars")
     * destinations dropdown menu for custom blocks
 * **Notable Changes:**
+    * when querying the defintion of a block via metaprogramming the number of inputs of the resulting ring now matches that of the header expression
 * **Notable Fixes:**
     * fixed a type error when using metaprogramming to copy default inputs from a primitive over to a custom block definition
 * **Documentation Updates:**